 About

-Michael F Gallagher is a multi-disciplinary artist and bilingual public school teacher based in Chicago, IL.
-He explores personal identity politics, definitions of queer and white identity and the space that society has allotted for each.
+Michael F Gallagher is a multi-disciplinary artist and bilingual educator based in Chicago, IL.
+He explores personal identity politics, fitting in and standing out.
 His work is constructed with ordinary materials that are manipulated to challenge conventional perceptions.
-He loves the order of columns and rows.